discordx-ts/discordx/docs/docs/decorators/commands/slashchoice.md

 ### Value

-You have to set a value for your choice, if the user select "Astraunot", you will receive the value "astro"
+You have to set a value for your choice, if the user select "Astronaut", you will receive the value "astronaut"

 | type             | default     | required |
 | ---------------- | ----------- | -------- |